― Rudyard Kipling, If: A Father’s Advice to His Son

 Where do we even stand, when compared to those who rose above despair, above grief and loss, above war ?

 Look at us, small people worshiping even smaller ones, each of us hoping to get a slice out of what is called: privilege.

-We live in a world where all the necessary tools for progress are zipped away in few greedy pockets that treat the rest, not as other people but as a mass of junk.
+We live in a world where all the necessary tools for progress are hidden in few greedy pockets that treat the rest, not as other people but as a mass of junk.

 And this all because the individual trusts he has no power, no impact on matters that happen at a global scale.

 This is because we only think till the corner of our own block and because our mind reaches only as far as our neighbour’s yard.

 Because we have become so damn good at consumerism and so busy building fake lives, that we can’t find the time to reason and react to our surroundings.

 While some might make no sense out of this monologue of mine, others might feel that they too want to belong to a world where people build themselves not only intellectually but they elevate their empathy and emotional body.
 They feed stray cats or adopt children or become mindful of their thoughts and actions.

 And they stand for something.
 And they believe that their standing is worth just as much as a thousand people standing or more.